TDycores-Project/TDycore/doc/sphinx/source/styleguide.rst

     /// @param [in] numCents The number of cents required to wash a load
     /// @param [out] wm A pointer that stores the newly-created instance of
     ///                 the washing machine.
-    /// @returns PETSC_SUCCESS (0) on success, or a non-zero error code on
+    /// @returns 0 on success, or a non-zero error code on failure.
-    ///          failure.
     PetscErrorCode TDyWashingMachineCreate(PetscInt numCents, TDyWashingMachine *wm) {
       ...
     }